 - Developing a sustainable innovation ecosystem in Trinidad and Tobago to drive future growth.

-The Beta and EUROCHAMTT team are facilitating the design and delivery of the first two pillars and really hit the ground running on award of the contract to set up the Innovation Challenge Facility, with the first call for proposals launched on the 30th November, closing on the 14th January 2022.
-This strong partnership brings expertise in both the commercialisation of new ideas and business support, with direct experience of being at the core of UK, EU and Caribbean innovation ecosystems for many years.
+The Beta and EUROCHAMTT team have facilitated the design and delivery of the first two pillars and this strong partnership brings expertise in both the commercialisation of new ideas and business support, with direct experience of being at the core of UK, EU and Caribbean innovation ecosystems for many years.

 Working closely with CARIRI, who are leading the initiative, the ethos of the team is to build capacity for the future and deliver high quality support to businesses, academia and other stakeholders, to unlock the innovation potential in Trinidad and Tobago.

 Jayne Evans, Project Director from Beta Technology said “we were delighted when we heard the news we had the opportunity to help deliver Shaping the Future of Innovation.
 We look forward to working with partners and beneficiaries in Trinidad and Tobago, transferring our knowledge and experience to stimulate innovation”.
 Project Manager, Marie Louise Norton-Murray from EUROCHAMTT is leading the delivery on the ground and commented that “we have a well-established business support network already in the country but having additional resources now to drive the innovation agenda is really exciting.
 We have already seen high levels of interest from businesses in the support package and we are expecting to see some really innovative ideas and initiatives coming from the local business community”.